Music of Athens, Georgia: Origins of the modern scene

 In the 1950s, the city's musical life consisted primarily of dances at local venues like the American Legion Hall and the YMCA, where popular bandleaders included most famously Jimmy Dorsey.
-The Canteen was a spot in Memorial Park in Athens, which became an important performance space after local musician Terry "Mad Dog" Melton and his group began playing there in 1958.
+The Canteen was a spot in Memorial Park in Athens which became an important performance space after local musician Terry "Mad Dog" Melton and his group began playing there in 1958.
 The Canteen later hosted local Motown/beach legends The Jesters, who have continued to perform from 1964 to the present.

 Later in the 1960s and into the 1970s, locally prominent bands gradually changed from primarily cover bands to more well rounded groups, while the city's musical opportunities grew with the foundation of venues and institutions.
 This period has been called the Normaltown River of Music, and included long-time local performers like Mad Dog Melton as well as Brian Burke, Davis Causey and Randall Bramblett, many of whom later worked with Gregg Allman, Sea Level and the Nitty Gritty Dirt Band.

 The most influential local bands to emerge from this period included the Normaltown Flyers, and Dixie Grease.
-Allen's Hamburgers, where the Normaltown Flyers were the house band for many years, opened in 1955 on Prince Avenue and closed there in 2004.
+Allen's Hamburgers, where the Normaltown Flyers were the house band for many years, opened in 1955 at 1294 Prince Avenue and closed there in 2004.
 Bars like The Last Resort (currently the Last Resort Grille restaurant) opened in the 1960s, beginning the local club scene just as some bands were beginning to gain some regional fame for Athens.

 Rock

 Many members of Athens's most prominent later bands became locally renowned starting in the 1970s, including The B-52's.
 In the late 1970s, the 40 Watt Club became a well-known regional attraction for music fans.
-The early 1980s saw a host of new bands and venues appear, including the Uptown Lounge in 1984, while the city's musical subculture became more diversified.
+The early 1980s saw a host of new bands and venues appear, including the Uptown Lounge, at 140 East Washington Street, in 1984, while the city's musical subculture became more diversified.
 LSD, a hallucinogenic drug, was widely used in the college music scene in this era.
 With the local industry's growth in the 1980s, the 40 Watt Club moved to a larger space, and in 1989 the landmark Georgia Theatre was reopened as a music venue.

-Studio 1093, was established in the Boulevard neighborhood by recording engineer, Jim Hawkins who had designed the studio for Capricorn Records in Macon, GA.
+Studio 1093, was established in the Boulevard neighborhood by recording engineer, Jim Hawkins who had designed the studio for Capricorn Records in Macon, Georgia.
 Studio 1093 was rented to R.E.M. and remained an Athens staple until 2018 playing host to both established musicians and those just starting out.

-Ort's Oldies, a used record store on Jackson Street, and its proprietor, William Orten Carlton, commonly known as Ort, were among the institutional figures that made the Athens music scene possible.
-Ort has an excellent memory for rock trivia, which served him well in running the store.
+Ort's Oldies, a used record store on Jackson Street, and its proprietor, William Orten Carlton, commonly known as "Ort", were among the institutional figures that made the Athens music scene possible.
+Ort had an excellent memory for rock trivia, which served him well in running the store.
 Perhaps more importantly, his off-the-wall sense of humor and warmly iconoclastic personality (and his thrift-sale wardrobe) were regularly on display at parties, gigs and musical venues around town.
+Carlton died in 2023, aged 73.